hepix-virtualisation/hepixvmitrust/README.md

 for Virtual Maschines.

-Installation on Redhat Enterprise Linux 5/ SL5 or Centos 5
+Installation on Redhat Enterprise Linux 5 or 6 / SL5,SL6 or Centos 5 or 6
 ---------------------------------------

 First install Extended Packages for Enterprise Linux (EPEL).